openca/x509-json-schema/README.md

 ## Notes on Examples

 The value fields in the extensions array are placeholders.
 In a real-world scenario, these would contain the DER-encoded values of the respective extensions.
-These examples are based on the profiles for Root CA, Device CA, and Code Verification certificates.
+These examples are focused on common use-cases such as Root CAs, Device CAs, and Code Verification certificates.
+More examples will be developed in the future.

-This schema and the examples should give you a solid foundation for working with X.509 certificates in JSON format.
+This schema and the examples should give you a solid foundation for working with X.509 certificates in JSON format and will be used as the basis for our experimental policy validation system.